Posts

 Image

-There’s a subtle lie many of us have carried for far too long: That we must be fully healed, flawless, or completely put-together before we can deserve love, belonging, or rest.
+🌿 “Worthiness isn’t something you earn by being perfect.
+You were enough long before you tried to improve yourself.”
+There’s a subtle lie many of us have carried for far too long: The idea that we must be fully healed, flawless, or completely put-together before we can deserve love, belonging, or rest.
 But here’s the truth: You are not a problem that needs to be solved.
 You are a person who deserves compassion, even in progress, especially when you're making progress.
 Even in your unfinishedness, you are worthy.
 Yes, growth is beautiful.
 Healing is powerful.
 But your worth is not hanging in the balance, waiting for you to “get it all right” before you can finally breathe.
 You don’t need to be “better” to be valuable.
 You don’t need to be “over it” to be seen.
 You don’t need to be “fixed” to be worthy of love, joy, or peace.
 You are allowed to be a work in progress and still be deeply enough.
-You are permitted to hold both the truth of your pain and the hope of your becoming.
-You are allowed to walk through this life healing — not hiding.
-You are not behind.
-You are not less.
-You are walki...
+You are permitted to hold both the truth of your pain and the hope of your b...

 Protecting Your Peace Without Guilt